top of page

 (773)888-2623

-Sarah provides counseling to individuals 17 and older, and couples.
-Sarah specializes in women's issues, particularly issues related to pregnancy.
+Sarah works with adults and couples.
+While Sarah frequently works with clients dealing with anxiety, depression, trauma, and stressful life transitions, She specializes in women's issues, particularly issues related to pregnancy.
 Sarah’s approach to counseling is a combinations of gentle, straightforward, genuine, and encouraging.
-Together you will build on your strengths and grow towards your goals.
 Her therapeutic focus is client-centered; you are the expert on your own feelings, thoughts, and behaviors.
-Sarah will provide support and help you gain deeper insights into your individual experiences, illuminating how your past has shaped you into the person you are today.
-Sarah works with adults and couples.
-While Sarah frequently works with clients dealing with anxiety, depression, trauma, and stressful life transitions, she has received specialized training and holds a particular interest in treating women experiencing symptoms of postpartum mood disorders and other women's issues.
+In your sessions you will be provided support in gaining a deeper insights into your individual experiences, illuminating how your past has shaped you into the person you are today.

 Jessica Schwan, LCPC